nutanix/kps-connector-go-template/README.md

     - `subscribe` method contains the logic for creating a connection to the custom data service defined by the ingress stream
     - `nextMsg` method follows the iterator pattern and provides the next message to be consumed from the connection created by the `subscribe` method above.
-    - If there is no data to pass `nextMsg` is supposed to block the call otherwise the `consumerLoop` in `connector/streams.go` will go in a tight loop
+    - If there is no data to pass, `nextMsg` should block the call.
+Otherwise the `consumerLoop` in `connector/streams.go` will go in a tight loop
-- Producer connects to the custom data service defined by the egress stream when the `connect` method is called and produces the message it receives in the `subscribeMsgHandler` callback to the custom data service
+- Producer connects to the custom data service defined by the egress stream when the `connect` method is called.
+It then produces the message it receives in the `subscribeMsgHandler` callback to the custom data service
     - `newProducer` is a constructor for the `producer` object
     - `connect` method contains the logic for creating a connection to the custom data service defined by the egress stream
-    - `subscribeMsgHandler` is a callback function that gets called each time a message is received to be publisdhed on the connection established in the `connect` method above.
+    - `subscribeMsgHandler` is a callback function called each time a message is received and to be published on the connection established in the `connect` method above.
 This message stores the logic for publishing data to the corresponding connection.

 ### Package the connector
-- Run `make`: The bundled `Makefile` and `Dockerfile` will ensure that the connector is compiled and a corresponding docker image is created with the docker uri and tag defined in `Makefile`
+- Run `make`.
+The bundled `Makefile` and `Dockerfile` helps ensure that the connector is compiled and a corresponding docker image is created with the docker URI and tag defined in `Makefile`
 - Ensure you have `docker push` access to the docker registry specified in the `Makefile`
-- Run `make publish`: This will publish the docker image created in the `make` step to the docker registry defined in `Makefile`
+- Run `make publish`.
+This step publishes the docker image created in the `make` step to the docker registry defined in `Makefile`

 ### Deploy the connector
-In order to use the connector, you need to follow these steps:
+To use the connector, follow these steps:

 #### Create a class
 Update the `samples/connector_class.json` with the following information.
-- JSON schema for static parameters (property `staticParameterSchema`) used for templating (for this template, the docker image tag is a templatized value that is provided during the instance creation)
+- JSON schema for static parameters (property `staticParameterSchema`) used for templating.
+For this template, the docker image tag is a templatized value that is provided during the instance creation.
 - JSON schema for dynamic config (property `configParameterSchema`) used for runtime config change
 - JSON schema for stream (property `streamParameterSchema`) used for conveying connection information